cqbaoyi/w601a-excel-agent-development/README.md

 ## Usage

-1. Place your Excel files in the `sheets/` directory
-2. Open the frontend application in your browser
+1. Open the frontend application in your browser
-3. Enter a question in natural language (Chinese or English), for example:
+2. Enter a question in natural language (Chinese or English), for example:
    - "Analyze sales trends in different regions"
    - "计算不同地区的销售趋势"
    - "Show me a chart of sales over time"
-4. The system will automatically:
+3. The system will automatically:
    - Parse your question
    - Select the appropriate Excel file
    - Generate Python analysis code